 Specifications

-- Custom warranty reset at re-delivery in 2026
+- Warranty: Custom warranty reset at re-delivery in 2026.

-- Engine: General Electric Passport, 300 hours since new, 150 cycles since new (both engines)
+- Engines: Two General Electric Passport engines, each with 300 hours and 150 cycles since new.

-- Entertainment: Multiple monitors, cabin management system, Honeywell Jetwave Ka-band satellite internet
+- Entertainment: Equipped with multiple monitors, cabin management system, Bluetooth, and Honeywell Jetwave Ka-band satellite internet.

 About this Model